WeslieDE/SeriesEpisodeSorter/README.md

 - Login with username/password
 - Add series and episodes
 - Mark episodes as watched with one rating and comment per user
-- Optional public read-only access (not implemented yet)
+- Public read-only access via `view.php`
 - Uses SQLite via PDO for storage
 - Mobile friendly layout using Bootstrap
+- Navigation menu with login and logout
 - Basic PWA manifest and service worker

 ## Setup